sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 render_pass.draw_mesh_instanced(&self.obj_model.meshes[0], 0..self.instances.len() as u32);
 ```

-Before that though we need to actually load the model and save it to `State`.
+Before that, though, we need to load the model and save it to `State`.
 Put the following in `State::new()`.

 ```rust
 let obj_model =